 If you thinking about taking on the care of a relative’s or friend’s child in the future and need information and advice on welfare benefits or what other support is available to you, call our confidential advice line on 0300 123 7015.
 Lines are open Monday to Friday 10am – 3pm or you can email us at firstname.lastname@example.org or complete the enquiry form here.

 This factsheet has kindly been written for Grandparents Plus by Family Law Barristers at 4 Brick Court Chambers.
-It explains the main features of Special Guardianship Orders and Residence Orders and the procedures for applying for a Special Guardianship Order.
+It explains the main features of Special Guardianship Orders and Child Arrangements Order and the procedures for applying for a Special Guardianship Order.

 Are you a grandparent raising your grandchild, or a friend or relative bringing up a child who is not your own?
 If so, you are likely to be entitled to certain benefits.
 This factsheet includes information on Child Benefit, Child Tax Credit, Guardian’s Allowance and Other sources of financial help.

-If you’re living on a low income, you may be able to get benefits to help with your living costs, your rent and your Council Tax.
-You may also be entitled to help with other costs like prescriptions, and one-off expenses.
-This factsheet includes basic information on the following benefits: Income Support, Pension Credit, Jobseeker’s Allowance (JSA), Working Tax Credit, Housing Benefit and Council Tax Benefit, The Social Fund and other help if you are living on a low income.
+If you’re living on a low income, you may be able to get help with your living costs, your rent and your Council Tax.
+You may also be entitled to help with other costs and one-off expenses.
+This factsheet includes information on the following benefits: Income Support, Pension Credit, Jobseeker’s Allowance, Working Tax Credit, Housing Benefit, Council Tax Reduction, Universal Credit and other help if you are living on a low income.

-This factsheet gives you information about entitlement to those benefits specifically for people aged over 60: State Pension and Pension Credit.
+This factsheet gives you information about entitlement to those benefits specifically for people aged over 60 and about obtaining national insurance credits towards your pension.

 This factsheet explains how to make a complaint to a local authority Children’s Services department and what you can do if you are not satisfied with the outcome of your complaint.